 - More robust security.
 Because data is secured using cutting-edge approaches such as cryptographic keys, blockchain networks are more resilient to data tampering and cyber attacks.

 - Faster, cheaper transactions.
 Blockchain databases do not need traditional third parties such as banks and lawyers to authenticate transactions — that role is filled by the technology.
 By eliminating the need for intermediaries, businesses can streamline their processes and reduce costs.

 - Greater transparency and traceability.
 Because every network member in a blockchain database has access to the entire database of transactions and their history, they benefit from real-time transaction-level assurance.
 Such systems can also be much easier to audit.

-“The more data lakes, or silos, we create, the more technical risk we create,” says Amber Baldet, CEO and co-founder of decentralized application development startup Clovyr.
+“The more data lakes, or silos, we create, the more technical risk we create,” said Amber Baldet, CEO and co-founder of decentralized application development startup Clovyr.
 “So, an ability to unbundle data is really relevant across every industry at this point.”

 “Also, by using a blockchain or distributed ledger as a kind of connective tissue between different decentralized data stores, things can get really interesting.
 Maybe it’s decentralized document signing within your organization, or across your own sub-legal entities.
 The point is that there are so many things you can then do without needing to get together 20 different banks, say, around a table with a bunch of lawyers before deciding that you can start a development process.”

 Scott Likens, New Services and Emerging Technology Leader at PwC, believes that blockchain is set to be a foundational technology for maintaining trust in the digital era.
 As he points out: “When dealing with suppliers or counterparties or clients, it can be transformative to know that paperwork, products, payments — even people — are all as they should be.
 You can then do more with partners and customers and automate more of your transactions with them.”

 There are many indications that blockchain will significantly affect the business landscape.
 Here are a few current use cases: